JayachandranRamu/Connect/README.md

 # Connect
 It is basically a Student Relationship Management Website.
 It use to connect people over a Masai Community.We have built some features by taking inspiration for Masai LMS.
-It was a collabarative project built by a team of five members in a span of 5 days.
+It was a collabarative project built by a team of four members in a span of 5 days.
 We basically built this website in three Sections.
 * Student Page
 * Manager Page
 * Admin Section